Csjg2002/Aathma/README.md

 <h1>Aathma</h1>

 <h2>Description</h2>
-Aathma is a 3rd person, dark fantasy Hack & Slash game mixed with a 3D platformer.
-The game is thematically focused around grief and the overcoming of it.
+Aathma is a 3rd person, dark fantasy Hack & Slash game 3D platformer game thematically focused around grief and the overcoming of it.

 It was made for a live brief.